RunestoneInteractive/thinkcspy/_sources/Debugging/HowtoAvoidDebugging.rst

 Perhaps the most important lesson in debugging is that it is **largely avoidable** -- if you work carefully.

+1.  **Identify a correct solution**  You must have a firm grasp on what constitutes a correct solution -- what the program should do in specific circumstances -- what output should be produced for some given input.
+You need to understand **what** you are trying to accomplish but not necessarily **how** to do it.
+You can then identify whether there remains work to do or bugs to correct.
+This is probably the single biggest piece of advice for programmers at every level.

-1.  **Start Small**  This is probably the single biggest piece of advice for programmers at every level.
-Of course its tempting to sit down and crank out an entire program at once.
-But, when the program -- inevitably -- does not work then you have a myriad of options for things that might be wrong.
+2.  **Start Small**  It is tempting to sit down and crank out an entire program at once.
+But, when the program -- inevitably -- does not work, you have a myriad of options for things that might be wrong.
 Where to start?
 Where to look first?
 How to figure out what went wrong?
 I'll get to that in the next section.
 So, start with something really small.
 Maybe just two lines and then make sure that runs ok.
 Hitting the run button is quick and easy, and gives you immediate feedback about whether what you have just done is ok or not.
 Another immediate benefit of having something small working is that you have something to turn in.
 Turning in a small, incomplete program, is almost always better than nothing.

-3.  **Keep it working**  Once you have a small part of your program working the next step is to figure out something small to add to it.
+3.  **Keep improving it**  Once you have a small part of your program working the next step is to figure out something small to add to it -- how can you move closer to a correct solution.
 If you keep adding small pieces of the program one at a time, it is much easier to figure out what went wrong, as it is most likely that the problem is going to be in the new code you have just added.
 Less new code means its easier to figure out where the problem is.

-This notion of **Get something working and keep it working** is a mantra that you can repeat throughout your career as a programmer.
+This notion of **Get something working and keep improving it** is a mantra that you can repeat throughout your career as a programmer.
 It's a great way to avoid the frustrations mentioned above.
 Think of it this way.
 Every time you have a little success, your brain releases a tiny bit of chemical that makes you happy.
 So, you can keep yourself happy and make programming more enjoyable by creating lots of small victories for yourself.

 Ok, let's look at an example.
 Let's solve the problem posed in question 3 at the end of the Simple Python Data chapter.
 Ask the user for the time now (in hours 0 - 23), and ask for the number of hours to wait.
 Your program should output what the time will be on the clock when the alarm goes off.
+For example, if ``current_time`` is 8 and ``wait_time`` is 5, ``final_time`` should be 13 (1 pm).

 So, where to start?
 The problem requires two pieces of input from the user, so let's start there and make sure we can get the data we need.